xianghui/javascript101/content/lessons/1-4-scoping.md

 a = 20; //Not allowed => SyntaxError : cannot assign a value to final variable a
 ```

-Something to take note about the `final` keyword in Java is that we do not need
+Something to take note of the `final` keyword in Java is that we do not need to
-to initialize its value when you declare the `final` variable.
+initialize its value when you declare the `final` variable.
 Java does ensure
 that you can only initialize its value once, but you can always initialize its
 value later.